-Luckily, Google Tag Manager (GTM) makes tracking much easier and with the introduction of Google Analytics 4, some events like outbound link clicks, are automatically tracked out the gate.
-However, there are other events that require configuration (i.e contact clicks, form submissions, etc) that you’ll likely find helpful to track as well.
+Luckily, Google Tag Manager (GTM) makes tracking much easier, and with the introduction of Google Analytics 4, some events like outbound link clicks, are automatically tracked out of the gate.
+However, there are other events that require configuration (i.e. contact clicks, form submissions, etc.) that you’ll likely find helpful to track as well.
 In this article, we’ll focus on 4 ways to track form submissions in Google Analytics with GTM and share which one we believe is the best way to track forms and why.
 [If you are looking for professional assistance, check out our Google Analytics setup service for more information.]

 4 Ways to Track Form Submissions

-In a nutshell, the four most common ways to track form submissions in Google Analytics with GTM are:
+In a nutshell and from worse to best, the four most common ways to track form submissions in Google Analytics with GTM are:

 - Clicks on the submit button

 - Visits to a “Thank You page”

 - Form submission events at the time of completion (most accurate)